What To Expect On The Chester Lake Snowshoe Trail

 The trail then takes you through the meadow and to the lake with no noticeable elevation gain, which is a welcomed break for little legs and old (mine) calf muscles.

-The trail is in Simple Class 1 Avalanche terrain.
+The Chester Lake snowshoe trail is in Simple Class 1 Avalanche terrain.

 We set up lunch just before the lake.
 My old dog, Dakota (R.I.P) was mooching a snack from my friend, but he had some competition from Canada’s National Bird, the Whiskey Jack, a species of mountain bird that always seems to show up the minute you pull out your lunch.
 Dakota had a treat; the Whisky Jack, although persistent, wasn’t so fortunate.

-Sections of this trail are shared with cross-country and backcountry skiers.
-Please follow proper trail etiquette and don’t walk on the ski tracks.
+Sections of the Chester Lake trail are shared with cross-country and backcountry skiers.
+Please follow proper trail and snowshoeing etiquette and don’t walk on the ski tracks.

-Well, the one time they did snowshoe this with me, my camera battery ran out!
+Well, the one time they did snowshoe the Chester Lake trail with me, my camera battery ran out!
 So here are a few “throwback pictures” from different years.

 Thanksgiving Weekend, 2013